calam1/example-serverless/README.md

 * https://github.com/ashiina/aws-lambda-cloudwatch-slack
 * look at restApi/blog/slack/s-function.json - look at the "event" node for how to set up the event source for the stack lambda
 * deploy function before you deploy the event, otherwise you will have an error
+* may have been possible to use this plugin to simplify the subscription - https://github.com/martinlindenberg/serverless-plugin-sns

 ####Gitter chatroom - great community
 * https://gitter.im/serverless/serverless